jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>  DEPLOY_RAILWAY

-`IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON`
+`IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY JOEL-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON`

 <a href='https://github.com/codespaces/new' target="_blank"><img alt='DEPLOY' src='https://img.shields.io/badge/RAILWAY-h?color=navy&style=for-the-badge&logo=visualstudiocode'/></a></p>

-### <br> MORE DEPLOY METHOD

---
 ### <br>   DEPLOY_GLITCH

+`IF YOU WANT TO DEPLOY JOEL-MD BOT ON GLITCH SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON TO DEPLOY THEN YOU CAN ENJOY THIS BOT`

 <a href='https://github.com/codespaces/new' target="_blank"><img alt='DEPLOY' src='https://img.shields.io/badge/GLITCH-h?color=navy&style=for-the-badge&logo=visualstudiocode'/></a></p>